cdli-gh/morphology-pre-annotation-tool/README.md

 To run it on folder:

     $ mpat -i ./resources

+The default behaviour is the annotation, so if you just input the path, it will run annotator.
+To do custom following tasks, use their corresponding flags.

 To just run the formattor to format the conll files for next Conll-U convertor, use the --format_conll/-f switch: